sam-the-tutor/celo-Tutorial/README.md

     </style>
 ```

-We import some bootstrap files, google fonts for our html.
+We import some Bootstrap files, Google Fonts for our HTML.
 Bootstrap re-usable components help you to build responsive websites from scratch.
-[Learn more about bootstrap](https://getbootstrap.com/).
+[Learn more about Bootstrap](https://getbootstrap.com/).

 ```html
    <title>E-Shares</title>